-红蜻蜓学前阅读计划 is a Malaysian children’s reading series from the Odonata Chinese publishing company.
+红蜻蜓学前阅读计划 is a Chinese leveled reading series for kids from Odonata publishing.
 The 学前阅读计划 Red Dragonfly Preschool Reading Plan covers 1200 Simplified Chinese characters.
 However, the books may also be useful for beginners in Kindergarten and the lower elementary years.

 About the Odonata Chinese Leveled Readers